home › faqs

 We also run RYA Powerboat courses on a chartered 8m ASTEC RIB (Rigid Inflatable Boat) owned by Teen Marine also based at Mercury Yacht harbour.

-We are a welcoming and friendly club bringing together people.
+We try to be a welcoming and friendly club bringing people together through Sail days, Charters and Training.

 We can teach you and your family to sail at any level from the complete novice to the ocean sailor.